The Best Peloton Trainer to Match Your Workout Style

 Even if you're taking a longer class, such as a 45-minute full-body workout, Williams makes sure you get the most burn out of every second.
 "He keeps movements simple, effective, and applicable to all skill levels," writes another Reddit user.
 "I really appreciate that he knows how to explain a movement without resulting in a prolonged recovery period."

-The Best Peloton Instructor for Morning Workouts: Jess Sims
+Best Peloton Trainer for Morning Workouts: Jess Sims

 Classes: Tread, Strength

-Take one look at Jess Sims’ top tracks to blast during class, and you’ll understand why she’s the best Peloton instructor for straight-out-of-bed workouts.
-Her playlist is packed with invigorating songs — such as “It Takes Two” by Rob Base and DJ EZ Rock and Ciara’s “Level Up” — that will pump you up better than a cup of coffee.
-Just take it from Shape Deputy Digital Editor Alyssa Sparacino: “As a morning exerciser, Jess is sometimes the ONLY thing that will keep me going on a particularly groggy day,” she says.
-“Her energy is contagious and motivation endless, but somehow, she still remains humble and relatable.”
+Take one look at Jess Sims' top tracks to blast during class and you'll understand why she's the best Peloton trainer for straight-out-of-bed workouts.
+Her playlist is packed with invigorating songs — such as "Jump" by Kriss Kross and Gwen Stefani and Eve's "Rich Girl" — that will pump you up better than a cup of coffee.
+Just take it from Shape editorial director Alyssa Sparacino: "As a morning exerciser, Jess is sometimes the ONLY thing that will keep me going on a particularly groggy day," she says.
+"Her energy is contagious and motivation endless, but somehow, she still remains humble and relatable."

-Not to mention, Simms says she has a “tough love” coaching style that will ensure you get the most out of each sweat sesh.
-“What really has me coming back to her classes time and time again is that they are hard AF in the BEST way possible,” says Sparacino.
-“She always emphasizes not wasting time in her workouts and her methodology holds firm to that promise."
+Simms herself says she has a "tough love" coaching style that will ensure you get the most out of each workout.
+"What really has me coming back to her classes time and time again is that they are hard AF in the BEST way possible," says Sparacino.
+"She always emphasizes not wasting time in her workouts and her methodology holds firm to that promise."

-The Best Peloton Instructor for Getting Real: Jess King
+Best Peloton Trainer for Getting Real: Jess King

 Classes: Bike, Tread

-Whether she’s leading riders through a 30-minute Miley Cyrus-themed ride or a 90s dance spin class, Jess King doesn’t alter her unique personality to fit the picture-perfect, “show biz”-like nature of many other Peloton's workouts.
+Whether she's leading riders through a 30-minute Miley Cyrus-themed ride or a dance spin class, Jess King doesn't suppress her unique personality to fit the mold of a stereotypical on-screen fitness instructor.
 Instead, she shows off her truest self, and this authenticity has a positive effect on members.
-“Jess actually makes me feel like it’s ok to be weird and awkward!” says one Reddit poster.
-“She seems so genuine and you can tell she sometimes feels awkward or that she is too much, which makes her endearing and makes me feel good about myself to let loose once in a while.”
+"Jess actually makes me feel like it's ok to be weird and awkward!" says one Reddit poster.
+"She seems so genuine and you can tell she sometimes feels awkward or that she is too much, which makes her endearing and makes me feel good about myself to let loose once in a while."

-The Best Peloton Instructor for Technical Training: Andy Speer
+Best Peloton Trainer for Technical Training: Andy Speer

 Classes: Tread, Strength

-The Best Peloton Instructor for Athletic Moves: Rebecca Kennedy
+Best Peloton Trainer for Athletic Moves: Rebecca Kennedy

 Classes: Tread, Strength, Cardio

-When you’re itching for some creative new moves, tune into one of Rebecca Kennedy’s virtual workouts.
-This best Peloton instructor was previously a gymnast and an NFL cheerleader, and the body awareness she developed in those sports still influences her coaching approach today.
+When you're itching for some creative new moves, tune into one of Rebecca Kennedy's virtual workouts.
+This Peloton trainer was previously a gymnast and an NFL cheerleader, and the body awareness she developed in those sports still influences her coaching approach today.

-“As a lifelong cheerleader myself (who’s dabbled in some gymnastics), I love that she incorporates some of those styles into her training,” says Lauren Mazzo, Shape’s web editor.
-“For example, take one of her core workouts, and you’ll probably have to do a hollow hold (a common gymnastics drill) — and you’ll definitely see her pointing her toes.
-Don’t be fooled; cheerleaders and gymnasts are tough as hell, and she can still absolutely crush you with her strength and tread workouts, too.
-Getting to tap into my old skills during a workout makes me feel like coming home!”
+"As a lifelong cheerleader myself (who's dabbled in some gymnastics), I love that she incorporates some of those styles into her training," says Lauren Mazzo, who was Shape's web editor at the time of publication.
+"For example, take one of her core workouts, and you'll probably have to do a hollow hold (a common gymnastics drill) — and you'll definitely see her pointing her toes.
+Don't be fooled; cheerleaders and gymnasts are tough as hell, and she can still absolutely crush you with her strength and tread workouts, too.
+Getting to tap into my old skills during a workout makes me feel like coming home!"
 (BTW, you can get an extra dose of Kennedy in her killer workout videos on Shape.)